etais-ee/etais-web/using/index.md

 **You are welcome to use ETAIS infrastructure**

-Please click on blue buttons above to learn more about how to start using ETAIS services and what to bear in mind while being our guest.
+Please click on the buttons above to learn more about how to start using ETAIS services and what to bear in mind while being our guest.

 Thank you!